History of Los Angeles Metro Rail and Busway: Construction and opening

+2014–2025: The K Line opens

+Planning

+Before the Crenshaw/LAX Line project, Los Angeles Railway Line 5 yellow streetcars served Crenshaw and Florence Boulevards until 1955 when the service was replaced with buses.

 A line through South Los Angeles connecting to LAX was planned following the Los Angeles riots of 1992 as a way to better serve transit-dependent residents in the corridor while at the same time providing stimulus for positive economic growth in the South Los Angeles region.
 It was championed by State Senator Diane Watson and County Supervisor Yvonne Brathwaite Burke, both representing portions of the corridor.

 In 1993 and 1994, a Major Investment Study (MIS) was initiated.
 At that time, the project was referred to as the Crenshaw–Prairie Corridor.
 A route refinement study followed in 1999–2000 to improve the shelf life and to narrow down the number of alternatives.
 An architectural design and planning visioning was performed by the University of Southern California school of Architecture in 1996.
 A new Major Investment Study (MIS) was completed in 2003.
 From 2007 through 2009, Metro conducted a draft environmental review of the line, taking public input and analyzing the environmental impacts and benefits of various alternatives.
-In December 2009, the Metro Board approved the Draft Environmental Impact Report and chose a "Locally Preferred Alternative".

-This alternative, which included the preferred mode and route, became the subject of a final environmental study, resulting in a Final Environmental Impact Report.
-This final study was completed in May 2011.
-Local community leaders, neighborhood councils, Los Angeles County Supervisors Yvonne Burke and Mark Ridley-Thomas, as well as U.S. Representative Diane Watson continued to express enthusiastic support for the proposed light rail line.
-In a letter to Metro dated November 5, 2007, Watson wrote:
+The draft environmental impact statement (DEIR) had four options: expanded bus service (TSM), No-Build, a bus rapid transit line (BRT), and a light rail line (LRT).
+The LRT alternative has several design options (with added costs) that added extra or modified grade separations (proposed in the DEIR) and stations along the alignment.